-Botox in Toronto
+Botox for Bruxism in Toronto ON

 At Toronto Lakeshore Dental, we pride ourselves on offering exceptional patient care and treatment that you may not find at other practices.
 For this reason, Dr. Moore is a certified Botox provider.
 We’ve found that patients who clench and grind their teeth at night while sleeping can benefit greatly from the effects of Botox.

 Botox is the shorter name for Botulinum toxin type A, which is a purified form of Clostridium botulinum.
 When it’s strategically injected, Botox inhibits the release of certain chemicals between a nerve and a muscle.
 Botox blocks the message for the muscle to work, and the muscle relaxes.
 This works well for muscles that may be working overtime at night causing headaches, clenching, grinding, and wear to your teeth.
 The effects of Botox typically last around 4 to 6 months, at which time you’ll need to update your treatment.